-An effective school leader promotes the academic, social, and emotional success of all students by creating conditions for optimum teacher and learning to occur in a positive school culture.
+An effective school leader promotes the academic, social, and emotional success of all students by creating conditions for an optimum teacher and learning to occur in a school culture that is positive.
 The U.S. Virgin Islands principal evaluation process focuses on principal leadership practice, which is the daily work of principals, and supports principal growth and improvement.
 This site provides the tools and resources needed to complete the principal evaluation process.

 The principal evaluation process aligns with the Interstate School Leaders Licensure Consortium (ISLLC) Standards, which are research-based policy standards that have been adopted by 48 states and two territories including the U.S. Virgin Islands.
 The ISLLC Standards are model leadership standards that outline what education leaders should know and be able to do to ensure that all students graduating from high school are prepared to enter college or the modern workforce.

-The folder pdf Five Essential Practices of School Leadership (1.11 MB) folder framework has been written by AIR and adapted to reflect our unique school leadership context.
+The Five Essential Practices of School Leadership framework has been written by AIR and adapted to reflect our unique school leadership context.
 The framework describes performance progressions in observable and measurable terms articulates a performance progression of performance levels, and reflects the U.S. Virgin Islands school context.
 The Framework provides a starting point for important conversations about principal performance expectations.
-The framework is also standards based because it aligns with ISLLC Standards.
+The framework is also standards-based because it aligns with ISLLC Standards.

 Principal observation offers powerful information about principal performance on routine leadership tasks that have great potential for improving teaching and learning.
-The Instructional Feedback Observation Evaluator's Manual provides guides and tools to observe a principal provising instrucitonal feedback to a teacher during the teacher's post-observation conference.
+The Instructional Feedback Observation Evaluator's Manual provides guides and tools to observe a principal providing instructional feedback to a teacher during the teacher's post-observation conference.

 A Professional Growth Plan (PGP) is a required artifact for the Principal Portfolio.
 All principals are responsible for completing an annual Principal Professional Growth Plan (PGP), which describes professional learning goals, evidence of professional development activity completion, and evidence of applying learning to school contexts.
 The goal of the PGP is to advance a principal’s leadership practice.